-Everyday, I hear voters begin the conversation with “I’m very liberal, but….” as they share with me their disappointment in the legislative mismanagement of Seattle.
+Every day, I hear voters begin the conversation with “I’m very liberal, but….” as they share their disappointment with the Seattle City Council.

-We are right to have an expectation of results.
+We can be compassionate and still have an expectation of results.

-While other cities have solved chronic homelessness, ours is only getting worse.
+While other cities have solved chronic homelessness and made giant strides addressing addiction, Seattle has not.
 I’m sure you know that our elected leaders have been spending vast amounts of money on uncoordinated and unaccountable programs that don’t result in people getting into recovery and stable housing.

 Additionally, we have one of the highest rates of property crime in the nation and that is completely untenable.
 The disorder everywhere is inviting more crime.
 Public safety and public health are basic government services, yet we’re coming up empty.

 You may also know that our city council has been very busy rezoning much of the city in the name of livability and affordability.
 It’s really maddening, but I want you to know that when I dug deeper, I was able to clearly see that neither livability nor affordability will be the end results of those actions.
 What a shame, or more accurately, what a sham.
 Did you know that their actions only yield 10 temporarily affordable housing units per urban village per year?
 TEN.
 That’s about what I have at my own house.
 Yikes.

 Meanwhile, they’re teeing up the next round with absolutely no regard for neighborhoods, small businesses or the next generation.
 I’m a huge backyard cottage supporter, design them in my work, and was one of the main proponents 10 years ago when we were finally allowed to have them.
 But now – in the name of some kind of justice – they’re seeking to turn our neighborhoods over to speculators and investors.